instancio/instancio/README.md

     .create();
 ```

-The `org.instancio.settings.Setting` enum contains all the setting keys.
+The `org.instancio.settings.Keys` class contains all the setting keys.

 # JUnit 5 integration